FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 - If your data is a simple numerical value, you can leave this blank, and the chart will automatically use the current date/time.
 - If your data is an object, you can provide the key of the timestamp in your data, e.g. `{"myTime": 1743608192522}` would set the "X" property to the type `key` and the value `myTime`.

-Then, the last piece of the puzzle would be to set the `y` property would be one of two options:
+Then, the last piece of the puzzle to set the `y` property would be one of two options:

 - If your data is a simple numerical value, you can leave this blank, and the chart will automatically use the value of `msg.payload`.
 - If your data is an object, you can provide the key of the value in your data, e.g. `{"myTime": 1743608192522, "myValue": 123}` would set the "Y" property to the type `key` and the value `myValue`.